-The EMIR regulation requires that both parties to a derivatives trade must report details of the trade to a trade repository.
+The EMIR regulation requires reporting of the details of derivatives trade to a trade repository.
 A trade repository is an entity that centrally collects details about derivatives trades in a register to which financial regulators have access for supervision purposes.

 The reporting obligation covers both OTC trades and exchange-traded derivatives (ETD), for instance futures, and cleared as well as non-cleared transactions.

-The reporting obligation applies to all parties registered in an EU/EEA-country – except private individuals, central banks and some public bodies.
+Until 18 June 2020, the reporting obligation applied to both parties to a derivatives trade if they were registered in an EU/EEA-country – except private individuals, central banks and some public bodies.

-Danske Bank offers a trade reporting service to help you meet your reporting obligations.
+If the trade reporting obligation applies to you under EMIR, Danske Bank offers a trade reporting service to help you meet this obligation.
 By signing up for this service, you authorise Danske Bank to report – on your behalf – all trades between you and Danske Bank, including our subsidiaries within the EU/EEA, to a trade repository.

 In order for us to help you with the reporting, you must acquire a Legal Entity Identifier (LEI) for your company and inform us about it.
 Please go to the page about LEIs to find more information about LEIs and how you can obtain one.